 FOLLOW along on Instagram @peanut.blossom as well as on Pinterest and Facebook.

 Banana Zucchini Bread

 - ¼ cup buttermilk *See Notes for substitution

 - 1 teaspoon vanilla extract

 - 1 cup sugar

-- Preheat oven to 350 degrees with rack in the center of the oven.
-Coat a 9×5 loaf pan with butter and set aside.
+- Preheat the oven to 350°F with the baking rack in the center of the oven.
+Coat a 9x5-inch loaf pan with 1 tablespoon softened butter and set aside.